-During 2016, the Company's utilization rate was approximately 62% of its aggregate approximate annual production capacity for the plants in its Lime and Limestone Operations.
+During 2017, the Company's utilization rate was approximately 63% of its aggregate approximate annual production capacity for the plants in its Lime and Limestone Operations.

-U.S. Lime Company ("US Lime") uses quicklime to produce lime slurry and has three facilities, including a new distribution terminal, which is connected to a railroad, established in 2015 southwest of Houston, Texas, to serve the Greater Houston area construction market and three facilities to serve the Dallas-Ft.
+U.S. Lime Company ("US Lime") uses quicklime to produce lime slurry and has three Houston area facilities, including a new distribution terminal, which is connected to a railroad, established in 2015 southwest of Houston, Texas, to serve the Greater Houston area construction market and three facilities to serve the Dallas-Ft.
 Worth Metroplex.
 The Company established U.S. Lime Company-Transportation ("Transportation") primarily to deliver the Company's products to its customers and facilities in the Dallas-Ft.
 Worth Metroplex.
 In December 2014, US Lime acquired the land and buildings, and Transportation acquired the trucks, trailers and other equipment, owned by a Houston, Texas trucking company operation that had exclusively delivered the Company's products to its customers and slurry facilities.
-The land purchased included the site leased for US Lime's Houston slurry facility.
-Transportation utilizes the acquired assets to deliver its products to the Company's customers and facilities and does not haul for third parties.
+The land purchased included the site leased for one of US Lime's Houston slurry facility.
+In December 2017, Transportation sold its trucks in Houston, Texas for approximately their net book value and entered into a dedicated transportation services agreement with a third-party carrier to deliver the Company's products to its customers and slurry facilities in the Houston metropolitan area.